philgodoy96/taro-virtual/README.md

 # 🔮 Virtual Tarot AI

-A modern tarot web app powered by GROQ’s LLaMA 3 API.
+A modern tarot web app powered by **GROQ’s LLaMA 3 API**.
 The user draws 3 to 10 cards, asks a personal question, and receives a thoughtful interpretation from an AI acting as an intuitive, empathetic tarot reader.

-This project combines traditional tarot symbolism with AI reasoning using LLaMA 3 via GROQ, FastAPI, and LangChain.
-Originally built with OpenAI, it now runs on GROQ for its excellent performance and free access.
+This project combines traditional tarot symbolism with AI reasoning using **LLaMA 3 via GROQ**, FastAPI, and LangChain.
+Originally built with OpenAI, it now runs on GROQ for its **excellent performance and free access**.

 ---